 "Nineteen assists on 30 made field goals, that's a big deal," he said.
 "There were still too many turnovers and fouls, but I'm really excited about the connectivity."

-GCU shot 46.9% from the field and 38.5% from 3.
-The Lopes held San José State to 28.8% shooting, a GCU opponent season low.
+GCU shot 46.9% from the field and 38.5% from 3-point range.
+The Lopes held San José State to 28.8% shooting, a GCU opponent season low and the lowest clip the Lopes have surrendered since the 2023-24 season.
 The Lopes held advantages in points in the paint (38-14), assists (19-12) and bench scoring (23-15).